dropbox/dropbox-sdk-obj-c/README.md

 ## Configure your project

-Once you have checkedout and integrated the Dropbox Objective-C SDK into your project, there are a few changes that you should make to your project.
+Once you have integrated the Dropbox Objective-C SDK into your project, there are a few additional steps to take before you can begin making API calls.

 ### Application .plist file